The symptoms of a wool allergy are usually skin irritation such as an

 itchy rash.
 These symptoms could also be caused by laundry detergents or

-I react to these common chemicals but have no problem with wool.
+I react to these common chemicals in detergents but have no problem with wool.

 Some people are actually allergic to the animal proteins or the oils from its skin.
 Just like people can be allergic to cats or horses, people can actually be allergic to sheep or their lanolin.